yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 - RE/flex defines an extensible abstract class interface that offers a standard API to use regex matcher engines.
 The API is used by the generated scanners.
-  The API supports UTF-8/16/32-encoded FILE content, wide strings and streaming data.
+  The API supports UTF-8/16/32-encoded FILE content, u32 strings and streaming data.

 - RE/flex includes a regex matcher class and a regex pattern class to implement